osisoft/AVEVA-Adapter-MQTT-Docs/content/overview/principles-of-operation.md

 To start data collection for the MQTT adapter, configure the following:

-- Data source: Provide the data source from which the adapter should collect data.<br> For more details, see the data source topics [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).
+- Data source: Provide the data source from which the adapter should collect data.<br> For more details, see the [data source (generic) configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and [Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration) topics.

-- Data selection: Select MQTT items to which the adapter should subscribe for data. <br> For more details, see the data selection topics [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugBDataSelectionConfiguration).
+- Data selection: Select MQTT items to which the adapter should subscribe for data. <br> For more details, see the [data selection (generic)](xref:PIAdapterForMQTTDataSelectionConfiguration) and [Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugBDataSelectionConfiguration) topics.

 - Logging: Set up the logging attributes to manage the adapter logging behavior.

 ## Connection

 The adapter uses either the Transmission Control Protocol (TCP) or WebSocket protocol (WS) to speak to an MQTT server.
-For more information on how to configure which protocol should be used, see [PI Adapter for MQTT data source configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and [PI Adapter for MQTT Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).
+For more information on how to configure which protocol should be used, see [data source (generic) configuration](xref:PIAdapterForMQTTDataSourceConfiguration) and [Sparkplug B data source configuration](xref:PIAdapterForMQTTSparkplugBDataSourceConfiguration).

 ## Data collection

 The adapter collects time-series data from the MQTT server using Topics.
 The generic MQTT adapter only supports data from devices producing JSON payload, the MQTT Sparkplug B adapter also supports data from devices adhering to the Sparkplug B specification.
-For more information see [PI Adapter for MQTT data selection configuration](xref:PIAdapterForMQTTDataSelectionConfiguration) and [PI Adapter for MQTT Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugBDataSelectionConfiguration).
+For more information see [data selection (generic)](xref:PIAdapterForMQTTDataSelectionConfiguration) and [Sparkplug B data selection configuration](xref:PIAdapterForMQTTSparkplugBDataSelectionConfiguration).

 ### Data types